 Exhibitions and News

-Teepa Snow’s Dementia Journal recently published Elmore's article about the “Flowers for Mom” photographic journey, and she been a regular contributor for Covey Rise Magazine.
-Chulee, a book on which she collaborated with her husband about the life cycle of pine trees, is a nod to another favorite subject of hers, and the new Red Hills Clothing line supporting the work of Tall Timbers Research Station features designs inspired by her photographs in the great outdoors.
+Speaking engagements to share her “Flowers for Mom” story are now booking into 2020.
+Teepa Snow’s Dementia Journal published her article about the “Flowers for Mom” photographic journey, and she has been a regular contributor to Covey Rise Magazine.
+Elmore's ADDY award winning book, Chulee, about the life cycle of pine trees, is a nod to another favorite subject of hers, and the Red Hills Clothing line supporting the work of Tall Timbers Research Station features designs inspired by her photographs in the great outdoors.